rev-net/memo/pitch.md

 In this era of AI, social, and crypto networks who champion open source and are publicly innovating on internet-native concepts, corporate-stock models of organization are anachronistic for entrepreneurs, capital providers, and consumers alike.
 We think revnets – a tokenized financial structure made for capitalizing and growing online money relationships – will emerge as the new standard for financing internet businesses, from startup to scale.

-Think of revnets like Bitcoin's halvening rule – once deployed, a its issuance policy leads to a guaranteed 21m supply over time.
+Think of revnets like Bitcoin's halvening rule – once deployed, its issuance policy leads to a guaranteed 21m supply over time.
 Instead of a fixed supply with periodic supply shocks like bitcoin, revnets enforce a certain other set of guarantees that determine where tokens go when it is paid and under what conditions tokens can be cashed out.
 Revnets are a **fully pre-configured** financial structure – although they can evolve over time, they do so according to rules which are set in place at the time of their creation.
 This means:

 - **Governance-free**: Governance inefficiencies and takeovers of funds – among the most common failure modes for DAOs – are impossible.
 - **Management-free**: Revnets operate autonomously according to their pre-configured rules, making rug pulls and overreach impossible.